Ge-El/AspNetCoreAPIVersioningExample/QueryString/README.md

 This project shows how to add API versioning to an ASP.NET Core project using query string versioning.

-## Setting Up The App
+## Setting Up The project
-To Run the service the first time, follow these steps.
+To run the service the first time, follow these steps.

 1. Ensure that [.NET Core SDK](https://www.microsoft.com/net/core#windowscmd)  is installed.